irysius/daisyfeuss/README.md

 3. Continue being awesome

 ### Getting dependency updates
-1. Ensure you have the latest code
+1. Ensure you have the latest code.
+[Don't know how?](docs/how-to-update.md)
 2. Run `$ npm install && bower install` to download your updates